msokollova/msokollova/README.md

 ###

 <p align="left">
-System Analyst with a passion for automating and optimizing IT processes.
+Application Administrator with a passion for automating and optimizing IT processes.
 Currently expanding my skillset in DevOps, focusing on cloud infrastructure, CI/CD pipelines, and containerization.
 Eager to collaborate and contribute to innovative projects that drive efficiency and scalability.
 </p>

 <p align="left">
-  💻Currently working as a System Analyst at UniCredit Bulbank<br>
+  💻Currently working as a Application Administrator at UniCredit Bulbank<br>

   🌱 I'm learning Software Engineering with Python at SoftUni<br>